rick8s/theonequiz/README.md

 ## JavaScript concepts
 1. Explain what hoisting is.
 Provide your answer below.

+JavaScript will automatically move (hoist) var declarations to the top of the current scope in which they are declared.

   **Student answer: **
 1. What is a callback?
 Why do we use them in JavaScript?
 Provide your answer, and code a simple example below.
+To ensure that one code is executed before another code that relies on its outcome is executed.

   **Student answer: **

+  $.ajax({
+    url: "./data/animals.json"
+  })
+  .done(function(animals_data) {
+    console.log(animals_data);
+  })

 ## Functions and operators